-The Next Enrolment Date will be Wed 11 September 2019
+The Next Enrolment Date will be in September each year.

 Interested in aviation?
 Looking for new friends?
 Want to learn how to play a musical instrument?
 Interested in getting physically fit?
 Want to be a leader?
 Then we might just be the youth program you are looking for.

-Are you between the ages 12 to 18 and interested in flying or the air element of the Armed Forces?
+Are you between the ages of 12 to 18 and interested in flying or the air element of the Armed Forces?
 Are you looking for a challenge to bring out the best in yourself and your abilities?
 Then look no further, because Air Cadets is the program for you.
-You’ll make lifelong friends, learn valuable skills and increase your self esteem.
+You’ll make lifelong friends, learn valuable skills and increase your self-esteem.

 Join Air Cadets – Come Fly with Us!

 Many of our cadets participate in the Cadet Program because of the rewards:

 - Lifelong friends